 The significant weather events and flooding have had an unprecedented impact on the Buller District, our community and infrastructure.
 These events have created additional complexities for Council in terms of damage to water, roading, and stormwater infrastructure.
-The cost assessment of repairs may be up to \$50 million dollars for the July 2021 and February 2022 flood events and as yet is still not fully quantified or understood.
+The cost assessment of repairs for the July 2021 and February 2022 flood events is still not fully quantified or understood.
 We are clear that the quantum of funding required exceeds the capability of a small rate payer base and, as a consequence, are working in partnership with central government to develop a funding package to try and reduce the burden on rate payers.